ellm/ellm.github.io-inactive-2/_drafts/about.md

 ### Software

 - I use Atom for day to day coding.
-I permanently switched in November 2016 from using Sublime Text for about 5 years.
+I permanently switched in November 2016 from using Sublime Text for several years.
 You can read my reasoning behind switching to Atom here.
 - I use the GTD approach for productivity.
 Things allows me to prioritize my personal and work tasks and clear out my head.
 This is where I start my day.
 - I use Apple Notes, Calendar and Reminders for my other productivity needs
 - Google Chrome is my main browser for web development  and use Safari and Firefox for browser testing.